by Rita Vanden Heuvel for dameditors. Reposted here with permission and covered under this site’s CC license

 - Use meaningful headings, subheadings, and bulleted lists.

-- Make use of infographics
+- Make use of infographics to communicate information.

 Making content highly readable is important for all kinds of communications, not just those that involve health and safety.
 Your goal should be to maximize the impact of your words, whether they appear in print or digital media.